Malzureedi/GPM-Package-Manager/README.md

 - Fast; we use Golang which is a Compiled language which mean's its closer to hardware meaning more peformance.
 - Git; it uses Git by Linus Torvalds to Clone repositories.
+- Simple; This heavily simplifies the Git library for Package cloning and Installing.

 Just be mindful of what Packages your installing and what Repository it is.
 Reasons: